Netherlands

 The conditional source taxation regarding interest and royalties includes dividends as of 1 January 2024 (see the Withholding taxes section).

-Fit for 55: European Union (EU) climate agreement - Carbon Border Adjustment Mechanism (CBAM) transition phase started October 2023
+Fit for 55: EU climate agreement - CBAM transition phase applies from October 2023 until December 2025

 The European Union aims to reduce its net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels, and reach climate neutrality by 2050.
 On 14 July 2021, the European Commission presented the Fit for 55 Package with proposals aiming to deliver the 2030 CO₂ reduction target and to pave the way to become the world's first climate-neutral continent by 2050.

-A number of key proposals from this package, namely Revision of EU Emissions Trading System (ETS), Carbon Border Adjustment Mechanism (CBAM), Effort Sharing Regulation, CO₂ emissions standards for cars and vans, LULUCF and Social Climate Fund, Fuel Maritime (Sustainable maritime fuels), Energy Efficiency Directive (EED), Alternative fuels infrastructure Regulation (AFIR), Renewable Energy Directive III (RED III), and ReFuelEU Aviation, have been published in the Official Journal of the European Union in 2023 , after adoption by the European Parliament and the Council of the European Union
+A number of key proposals from this package have been adopted, namely Revision of EU ETS, Carbon Border Adjustment Mechanism (CBAM), Effort Sharing Regulation, CO₂ emissions standards for cars and vans, LULUCF, Social Climate Fund, Fuel Maritime (Sustainable maritime fuels), EED (Energy Efficiency Directive), AFIR (Alternative fuels infrastructure Regulation), RED (Renewable Energy Directive III) and ReFuelEU Aviation.

-On 1 October 2023, CBAM entered into effect.
-After the transitional phase (October 2023 through 2025), with administrative and reporting obligations, CBAM provides for a levy on the importation of certain greenhouse gas (GHG) intensive goods into the European Union.
+On 1 October 2023 CBAM came into effect.
+After the transitional phase (October 2023 through 2025) with administrative and reporting obligations, CBAM provides for a levy on the importation of certain GHG (Greenhouse Gas) intensive goods into the EU.

 Read more on the EU Fit for 55 Package here.